If/Else Statement

 Else If#

-When there are more than two possible outcomes, you can chain conditions with else if.
-Each condition is checked in order.
-The first one that is true runs, and the rest are skipped.
+When there are more than two possible outcomes, chain conditions with else if.
+Each condition is checked in order — the first one that is true runs, and the rest are skipped.

 int score = 7;